IMPACTING LIVES BY TEACHING DIGITAL SKILLS2024-04-22T11:37:21+02:00

 Empowering refugees & migrants for an IT career.

-Powercoders is an ICT job integration program for refugees and migrants.
+Powercoders is an ICT job integration program for people from refugee and migrant backgrounds.

 Get Involved